bob-beck/cabinfevertargets/SCALING.md

 Or if we felt like asking the shooter for one more thing when they generate their target:

-2) Ask the shooter for the bullet diameter and use that.
-(I think this might be going too far)
+2) Ask the shooter for the bullet diameter on the web form to make the target and use that.

+Something makes me thing 1) is enough.